zynthian/zynthian-web2/pages/03.engines/03._engine-list/01.engine-zynaddsubfx/splash-engine.md

 ---

 [column class="column-offset-1 column-6 first"]
 ZynAddSubFX is a realtime software synthesizer created by Paul Octavian Nasca in 2002.
 It is a realtime, polyphonic/monophonic, multitimbral, microtonal synthesizer capable of rescaling to up to 128 microtones per octave, as well as key mapping.
-Although it incorporates the traditional additive and subtractive methods of sound synthesis, as well as a PAD synth capability, it really is in a category all its own, because of how it expands, enriches and compresses harmonic spectrums, thereby obtaining extraordinarily rich sound timbres.
+Although it incorporates the traditional additive and subtractive methods of sound synthesis, as well as a PAD synth capability, it really is in a category of its own, because of how it expands, enriches and compresses harmonic spectrums, thereby obtaining extraordinarily rich sound timbres.
 It can be run standalone and also as an LV2 plugin.

 The "ADDsynth" section (which I oddly prefer to think of as the subtractive synthesis section) functions by adding voices together, each one provided with "traditional" features such as filters and LFOs, but also including morphing and modulation capability.
 Each voice has a waveform generator capable of reproducing up to 128 wave types.
 These waves can be reshaped, and Fourier synthesis is also provided.